ShivangDave/Elixir/index.md

 >
 > Today I didn't really get a chance to work on new concepts.
 Kind of a busy day.
 Instead, I dedicated some time on getting this page up so that I can blog about the chapters that I go through easily and present it in a prettier format.
 Kudos to GitHub for building tools such as GitHub Pages which made it really easy to get this page up.
 >
-> Still going to be using markdown to post these blogs.
-But atleast they're going to look prettier than the usual README preview.
+> Still going to be using markdown to write these blogs.
+But atleast they're going to look prettier than the usual `.md` preview.
 >
 > - [Webpage Source]
 ____